 Gasoline or diesel: Which engine type works best for Class 3-4 truck applications?

 This is an age-old question without a clear-cut winner.
 Each offers advantages and limitations.
-The key is determining exactly how the truck will be used and then selecting the engine type that strikes the right balance between performance, fuel efficiency, and budget.
+The key is determining exactly how the truck will be used and then select the engine type that strikes the right balance between performance, fuel efficiency, and budget.

-What factors should fleet managers consider when deciding between gasoline and diesel engines in medium-duty, Class 3 and Class 4 (10,001- to 16,000-pound gross vehicle weight rating) trucks?
+What factors should fleet managers consider when deciding between gasoline and diesel engines in trucks with medium-duty, Class 3 and Class 4 (10,001- to 16,000-pound gross vehicle weight rating)?
 When it comes to work trucks, there is no clear answer to whether diesels are better than gas trucks But, here are nine points to serve as a guide:

 1. Diesel vs. Gasoline: Fuel Efficiency